djaus2/Meadow.ProjectLab.Extensoions2/README.md

 The Demo screen suggests this navigation scenario but the drawn buttons there aren't actionable.

-When a menu item is selected, it is push onto the Stack with other data for that menu level.
+When a menu item is selected, it is pushed onto the Stack with other data for that menu level.
 The menu is then cleared and the next level is drawn.
 When [Back] is selected and the previous menu level is redrawn, the previous menu menu data is recovered from the Stack and the item previously selected there is reselected.